fholmes1044/Cuisine-Chronicles/README.md

-# Food Finds Restaurant Review Application
+# Food Restaurant Review Application

 This application will allow users to leave a review and image of restaurant experiences.
-Users can search through their previos food experiences to find the best restaurants to revisit.
+Users can search through their previous food experiences to find the best restaurants to revisit.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## User Features